Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 leadership -- leader - leader -- context-rich environment / information management
-leadership -- must never ask sth they couldn't do leadership -- timeless lessons https://www.linkedin.com/pulse/back-future-timeless-lessons-leadership-jo-owen learning -- lifelong = learning never stops learning machines "I constantly see people rise in life who are not the smartest, sometimes not even the most diligent, but they are learning machines" (Munger https://jamesclear.com/great-speeches/2007-usc-law-school-commencement-address-by-charlie-munger) legibility = We are blind to what we cannot measure.
+leadership -- must never ask sth they couldn't do leadership -- timeless lessons https://www.linkedin.com/pulse/back-future-timeless-lessons-leadership-jo-owen learned helplessness learning -- lifelong = learning never stops learning -- no speed limit = all the way through High School at the same measured pace as everyone else.
+I could have done whatever I wanted, but I thought there was a speed limit https://sive.rs/kimo learning machines "I constantly see people rise in life who are not the smartest, sometimes not even the most diligent, but they are learning machines" (Munger https://jamesclear.com/great-speeches/2007-usc-law-school-commencement-address-by-charlie-munger) legibility = We are blind to what we cannot measure.
 Not everything that counts can be measured, and not everything that can be measured counts.
 But people manage what they can measure, so society repeats the same mistakes. lend-lease https://en.wikipedia.org/wiki/Lend-Lease